bravib/rbm-mhc/README.md

 Python3 script to implement the ssRBM (semi-supervised RBM) architecture described in Bravi et al. 2020: a method to predict antigen presentation and for HLA-I motif deconvolution

 ## Copyright ##
+Copyright 2020 - by Barbara Bravi (bbravi.bb@gmail.com)
+All rights reserved

+Permission is granted for anyone to copy, use, or modify this software for any uncommercial purposes, provided this copyright notice is retained, and note is made of any changes that have been made.
+This software is distributed without any warranty, express or implied.
+In no event shall the author or contributors be liable for any damage arising out of the use of this software.

+The publication of research using this software, modified or not, must include appropriate citations to:

 ## Download and Install the packages ##